mabraham2o24/463-Final-Project/README.md

 + ![image](https://github.com/mabraham2o24/463-Final-Project/assets/143213640/edfe44aa-386a-41d6-bc32-1b53062fd4be)
 + ![image](https://github.com/mabraham2o24/463-Final-Project/assets/143213640/d0d13638-5e11-4fff-9eee-3378f0aa9155)

-## If you want to see a video demo of the application in use click the link below.
-Once you click on the title of the video, it will expand and you can play the video:
+## If you want to see a video demo of the application in use(test results) click play below:
 https://github.com/mabraham2o24/463-Final-Project/assets/143213640/1da470a1-08df-4ede-ab38-1558cede60a5

 # ***Discussion and Conclusions (10%)***